Eastern Caribbean Cruising: Simplified Clearance Procedures Explained

 In 2018, users of the system reported that it works best if you send arrival or departure notices prior to going into official offices.
 On arrival, they simply reported they used Sailclear and the officer pointed out the documents.
 While not every office uses the system, and computers are occasionally offline (forcing you to use the old-fashioned method of filling paper out by hand) cruisers report it’s an easy system to use and amend.

 Optional and Free

 If you are planning on a visit to the Eastern Caribbean this season, then it is likely you will have the opportunity to use both clearance systems.
 Both are optional services, for which there is no charge.
-If you still prefer to arrive on island and proceed with clearance in the old-fashioned way, officials will have no objection, however you should find that by using the online advance notification services you save yourself a great deal of time.
+If you still prefer to arrive on the island and proceed with clearance in an old-fashioned way, officials will have no objection, however, you should find that by using the online advance notification services you save yourself a great deal of time.

 Feedback from users of both eSeaClear and SailClear is actively encouraged.
 Comment directly via this report, or contact [email protected]

 Related to following destinations: Anguilla, Antigua & Barbuda, Bermuda, British Virgin Islands, Cayman Islands, Curacao, Dominica, Dominican Republic, Grenada, Montserrat, St. Kitts & Nevis, St. Lucia, Turks & Caicos